This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Calcium

 Around 99% of calcium is contained in the skeletal system.
 The rest has the critical duty of controlling blood pressure, soft tissue function, and muscle movement.
-Calcium helps secrete hormones and control blood flow constriction and relaxation.
+Calcium helps secrete hormones and regulate blood flow constriction and relaxation.
 It is also necessary for muscle contraction.

-Many children and adults with cerebral palsy are diagnosed with osteopenia, a medical condition marked by fragile bones due to decreased calcium.[3]
+Children with severe cerebral palsy often develop osteopenia, a medical condition marked by fragile bones due to decreased calcium.
+Osteopenia is characterized by a failure to develop adequate bone mass.[3]

 Magnesium